 Earth’s needs are bigger than any social system that humanity has ever devised for the organization of our individual, local, national and global selves.
 Earth is bigger than the human race and we must include the other species who call her home in our circles of care and compassion.
 Those of us who have pets in our families know what love other species can bring to our lives.
 We are aware of their dependence on us for providing them with sustenance and love.
 Let us widen our circle of care to include wild animals.
 We have a responsibility to act in ways that protect their fragile ecosystems.
-They need our voices to advocate for their needs as much as our pets need us to speak up for their needs.
+They need our voices to advocate for their needs as much as our pets need us to speak up for theirs.
 Earth is bigger than our petty differences.
 The biodiversity of life she sustains keeps her alive and healthy.
 She is full of wonders that make our hearts and minds bigger.
 Earth is our home and we are called to protect her for ourselves and for others.

 The divisions between us have been handed down to us as a toxic legacy.
 They are divisions that a few greedy leaders want to reinforce.
 Who knows what would happen if we all let go of those divisions and banded together in unity?

 Pope Francis wrote Laudato Si, using a medieval Latin phrase praising the earth as part of God’s creation.
 He has used his moral authority to publish a document calling Catholics to be leaders in protecting the earth.
 Some readers do not like it because of its directness, especially the inclusion of the word Justice.
 Both ecological and economic justice are divisive issues across political party lines, as if earth is a beach ball to be tossed about by those who desire to conquer and dominate her and her inhabitants instead of heal her.
 But what would happen if our actions put a stop to this trend?